petercegoh/jam-oracle/README.md

 Look no futher! **Jam Oracle** is a telegram bot that visualises traffic congestion for your frequently taken routes.

-Given a start and end location, Jam Oracle plots a predictive graph based on historical to **tell you exactly when traffic picks up or subsides** for the top 3 possible routes.
+Given a start and end location, Jam Oracle plots a predictive graph based on historical data to **tell you exactly when traffic picks up or subsides** for the top 3 possible routes.

 After 24 hours, you'll recieve a more accurate graph of **how traffic actually played out that day.**

 See how well our predictors do, and use the information to plan your next trip!